Olympus E-P2 vs Panasonic GM1

 It is notable that the E-P2 has a hotshoe, while the GM1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-P2 and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the E-P2 and the GM1 have been discontinued, but can regularly be found used on ebay.
 The E-P2 was replaced by the Olympus E-P3, while the GM1 was followed by the Panasonic GM5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-P2 and GM1 can be found, respectively, in the Olympus E-P2 Manual (free pdf) or the online Panasonic GM1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-P2 and the Panasonic GM1?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.